 The Option of Filing a Complaint with the University's Title IX Office

-Whether or not a victim of sexual violence chooses to file a criminal complaint, he or she may choose to file a complaint with the Pitt-Titusville's Title IX Liasion, Elaine Osborn.
+Whether or not a victim of sexual violence chooses to file a criminal complaint, he or she may choose to file a complaint with the Pitt-Titusville's Title IX Liasion, Christy Clark.

 Title IX of the Education Amendment of 1972, a Federal law, was historically associated with actual or perceived gender-based disparities in athletic programs.
 However, it is a far broader law.
 Title IX actually covers all aspects of educational and academic-related programming and prohibits gender discrimination.
 All public and private schools, colleges, and universities receiving any Federal funds must comply with Title IX policy.